jacq-5/MTRX2700-Lab-2-Group-1/README.md

 ```

 ##### Logic Description
-The typedef Struct SerialPort has the function pointer completion function.
-The address of the desired call back function is passed into SerialInitialise and this is set as the serial ports completion function.
-Once the program has finished receiving data from the designated serial port in SerialInputString, this serial port’s completion function is called.
+The typedef Struct `SerialPort` has the function pointer `completion_function`.
+The address of the desired call back function is passed into `SerialInitialise` and this is set as the serial ports `completion_function`.
+Once the program has finished receiving data from the designated serial port in `SerialInputString`, this serial port’s `completion_function` is called.

 ##### User Instructions
    1. Initialise call back function by passing it’s address into SerialInitialise